 arnold@americantheaterfestival.com

-and Administrator with a nationally recognized career of artistic and educational
+and Author with a nationally recognized career of artistic and educational

 achievement.
 He has created almost 300 diverse productions of plays, musicals